programmai/progression-framework/frameworks/product.md

     content:
       - level: 1
         criteria:
-          - "Always starts with user needs and acts as the voice of the user within their squad."
+          - "Always starts with user needs and acts as the voice of the user within their team."
           - "Able to translate needs into user stories/jobs to be done.
 Ensures that anything shipped meets users needs.
 Understands the fidelity needed for different stages of rollout."
       - level: 2
         criteria:
           - "Can identify who users are and what their needs are, based on evidence.
 Regularly engages with users and can carry out usability testing unassisted."
-          - "Creates shared context and understanding of user needs in their squad.
-Helps their squad to identify and solve user problems, instead of jumping to features.
+          - "Creates shared context and understanding of user needs in their team.
+Helps their team to identify and solve user problems, instead of jumping to features.
 Ensures that solutions to problems are delightful and high quality."
       - level: 3
         criteria:
           - "In depth knowledge of current and potential users.
 Manages trade-offs between user needs."